100+ Best Adjectives for Work Ethic (and How to Use Them on Your Resume) | Belekar Sir’s Academy

 Specificity builds trust.

 Listing adjectives without proof is like claiming skills without experience.
-Hiring managers want to see evidence.
+Hiring managers want evidence.

 If a job posting asks for a “detail-oriented and reliable team player,” mirror those values with stories that align.